FBI says U.S. murders rose in 2021, but data is incomplete

 WASHINGTON, Oct 5 (Reuters) - The number of murders reported in the United States rose last year, the FBI said on Wednesday, but it warned that a change in its data collection methods meant that its tally excluded the nation's two largest cities, New York and Los Angeles.

-The bureau said its data suggested that the number of murders reported in the United States rose by 4.3% since 2020.
+The bureau said its data suggested the number of murders reported in the United States rose by 4.3% since 2020, with the vast majority of those homicides committed using some type of firearm.

+The increase follows a 29.4% surge in the murder rate the year before.

+Although the new report shows that overall violent crime decreased by about 1% in 2021 and the statistics are still incomplete, experts said the bureau's findings show that violent crime remains a significant problem in America.

-The increase, and the incomplete data, could draw criticism as Republicans increasingly focus their campaign messaging on concerns about crime ahead of the November midterm elections, when they are favored to win back control of at least one chamber of Congress from President Joe Biden's Democrats.
+The increase, and the incomplete data, have already drawn some criticism as Republicans increasingly focus their campaign messaging on concerns about crime ahead of the Nov.
+8 midterm elections, when they are favored to win back control of at least one chamber of Congress from President Joe Biden's Democrats.

+"Violent crime has surged in this country under the Biden administration," Republican U.S. Representative Michael Burgess of Texas said in a statement, adding that the new data is "very concerning."

 This marks the first time the FBI and the Justice Department's Bureau of Justice Statistics have fully transitioned to a more detailed crime-reporting system, known as the National Incident-Based Reporting System.